Jerryblessed/cognitalk/README.md

 **Submission for the OpenAI Open Model Hackathon - Best Local Agent Category.**

-Cognitalk is an innovative command-line AI journal assistant that I built for ultimate privacy.
+Cognitalk is an innovative command-line AI journal assistant that is built for ultimate privacy.
 In an age where using AI often means uploading your most sensitive data to third-party servers, Cognitalk stands apart.
 I believe you shouldn't have to trade your privacy for the power of AI, which is why your most personal thoughts and reflections **never leave your personal computer**.

 ---